torvalds/linux/Documentation/core-api/printk-formats.rst

 Passed by reference.

-bitmap and its derivatives such as cpumask and nodemask
+bitmap and its derivatives such as cpumask and yesdemask
 -------------------------------------------------------

 ::